 The loader now successfully bypassed the CrowdStrike prevention rules.
 The use of MSBuild did trigger a detection alert in this particular configuration that was unfortunately unavoidable unless a different initial code execution method was used.
 The detection alert was not a prevention which meant the shell was allowed to live.

 The loader does create a suspended thread in the remote process to queue the APC.
 This can be avoided by selecting an already existing thread, however the thread needs to enter/be in an alertable state for the APC to execute and picking the wrong thread can impact the stability of the remote process.
-The trade-off for that extra bit of stealthiness did not seem worthwhile but I figured I'd mention it for anyone writing detections.
+The trade-off for that extra bit of stealthiness did not seem worthwhile but I figured it worth mentioning for anyone writing detections.